 And did I mention this recipe has zero baking time?

 Ingredients you’ll need to make sweet potato cheesecake bars:

 - Up first is the graham cracker layer.
 You’ll need whole graham crackers, butter, and dark brown sugar.
 Light brown sugar can be used as well (in place of the dark brown sugar).

 - The second or middle layer is your largest layer, and it’s all about the cheesecake.
 A creamy blend of cream cheese, sugar, whipped topping (AKA Cool Whip), vanilla extract, and you are finished.
 Note: if you don’t have whipped topping, you can substitute 1/2 cup whipping cream that has been whipped.

-- For my favorite layer of them all, the sweet potato layer, you’ll combine a large (boiled) sweet potato, cream cheese, sugar, cinnamon, nutmeg, and vanilla extract.
+- For my favorite layer of them all, the sweet potato layer, you’ll combine a sweet potato, cream cheese, sugar, cinnamon, nutmeg, and vanilla extract.

 Add the graham cracker layer to a casserole dish .
-With parchment paper on the bottom and sides (this will help you remove the cheesecake from the dish when it is ready to serve), add your graham cracker layer to a square casserole dish (paid link).
+With parchment paper on the bottom and sides (this will help you remove the cheesecake from the dish when it is ready to serve), add your graham cracker layer to a square 8×8 or 9×9 casserole dish .
 Press and spread out this layer until it covers the bottom of the dish.

-- Add all the ingredients for the cheesecake layer in a large bowl except for the whipped topping.
-Using a hand mixer (paid link), combine the ingredients until smooth.
+Make the cheesecake layer.
+Add all the ingredients for the cheesecake layer in a large bowl except for the whipped topping.
+Using a hand mixer , combine the ingredients until smooth.
 This will take around 3-5 minutes.
 Add the whipped topping to the bowl and fold the ingredients together.
 Pour your cheesecake mixture over the crust spreading evenly.